GeoDaCenter/opioid-environment-toolkit/README.md

 We use the following datasets for examples in tutorials:
 - MOUD locations administering Methadone (SAMSHA 2019)
 - 5-digit Zip Code boundary data for Chicago (Census 2010)
+- Race Data for Illinois at County level (Census 2018)

-You can download data files from https://uchicago.app.box.com/folder/123662619823
+You can download data files from [here](https://uchicago.app.box.com/folder/123662619823)

 ### Schedule of Topics